Windmill Software Ltd

 To collect live data from your GPS receiver on your laptop you need:

-1. An RS232 cable to connect the GPS to the PC's serial port.
-Your GPS supplier should be able to sell you one of these.
+1. An RS232 cable, or a USB-serial converter, to connect the GPS to the PC's com port.

 Extracting Information from the GPS's String of Data